sameer/spuri_io/blog/0 to Video: HDMI output on an FPGA.md

 #### Phase-locked loop (PLL)

-I discovored [PLLs](https://en.wikipedia.org/wiki/Phase-locked_loop) by chance while perusing my board's user manual.
+I discovered [PLLs](https://en.wikipedia.org/wiki/Phase-locked_loop) by chance while perusing my board's user manual.
 At a high level, they can multiply or divide input clocks by an integer.
 Altera has a PLL [IP block](https://en.wikipedia.org/wiki/Semiconductor_intellectual_property_core) which I used to create 25MHz and 250MHz clocks:

 ![Diagram of the PLL in Quartus](/files/pll.png)